The 1915 Barber half dollars have value as both numismatic coins and as silver bullion. Keep reading to learn more about these silver coins.

 Total Weight: 12.50 grams

 The US minted the 1915 half dollar with no mint mark and also the 1915 D half dollar and 1915 S half dollar.
-The mint mark can be found on the reverse side of the coin below the eagle.
+The mint mark, when present, can be found on the reverse side of the coin below the eagle.

 |1915 S||San Francisco||1,604,000|